Jeet-51/Jeet-51/ReadMe.md

 ## 📫 Let's Connect

 I'm always interested in collaborating on innovative projects or discussing the latest in data science and ML!
-Feel free to reach out at **patejeet@iu.edu** or connect with me on [LinkedIn](https://www.linkedin.com/in/pateljeet22).
+Feel free to reach out at **jeetp5118@gmail.com** or connect with me on [LinkedIn](https://www.linkedin.com/in/pateljeet22).

 <div align="center">
   <img src="https://komarev.com/ghpvc/?username=Jeet-51&style=flat-square&color=blue" alt="Profile views" />